zzzprojects/EntityFramework-Extensions/docs/pages/articles/emdx.md

 permalink: edmx
 ---

-In a rare occasion, your model might not still compatible yet with our model reader.
+On rare occasions, your model might still be incompatible with our model reader.
 If that's your case and we ask you for your model, you can use one of the following methods to provide the required information:

 ## Code First
 Use the `GetModelXDocument` method to generate the Edmx to send.